Introduction to International Relations (L2008)

 15 credits, Level 4

-This module introduces you to the academic study of international relations.
-The module outlines the specific characteristics of International Relations (IR) as a distinct scholarly discipline, separate from other disciplines such as politics or sociology.
-The module considers what has defined IR as a discipline and what constitutes its core conceptual and methodological coordinates at the present time.
-The module approaches these questions through a consideration of the historical development of IR through a series of conceptual and methodological debates.
+This course introduces you to the academic study of international relations.
+The course outlines the specific characteristics of international relations (IR) as a distinct scholarly discipline, separate from other disciplines such as politics or sociology.
+The course considers what has defined IR as a distinct academic discipline and what constitutes its core conceptual and methodological coordinates at the present time.
+The course approaches these questions through a consideration of the historical development of IR through a series of conceptual and methodological debates.
 Classically these debates are conceived of as tracing a path from idealism via realism to a pluralist methodological position.
-Understanding these debates, the circumstances that have given rise to them, and the methods they have generated will give you a good orientation in the disciplinary terrain of IR that will help them in contextualising the ideas they will encounter in the international theory courses in Years 1 and 2.
+Understanding these debates, the circumstances that have given rise tothem, and the methods they have generated will give you a good orientation in the disciplinary terrain of IR.

 Teaching and assessment

 We’re currently reviewing teaching and assessment of our modules in light of the COVID-19 situation.
 We’ll publish the latest information as soon as possible.

 Contact hours and workload

 This module is approximately 150 hours of work.
 This breaks down into about 20 hours of contact time and about 130 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.